crafters-cloud/aspnetcore/src/CraftersCloud.AspNetCore.CopyAzureKeyVaultSecrets.HostingStartup/README.md

 # Copy Azure KeyVault secrets hosting startup

-CraftersCloud.AspNetCore.CopyAzureKeyVaultSecrets.HostingStartup is a .NET library for copying secrets from [Azure Key Vault](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#secret-manager) into local user secrets storage (see [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#secret-manager)).
+CraftersCloud.AspNetCore.CopyAzureKeyVaultSecrets.HostingStartup is a .NET library for copying secrets from [Azure Key Vault](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#secret-manager) into local user secrets storage.
+See: [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#secret-manager).

 Allows development teams to store secrets on shared development Key Vault instance and keeps them locally in sync in local User Secrets store without having to perform manual (and error prone) updates.

 Also, avoids paying the performance penalty of fetching secrets from KeyVault on every start of the application when in development.
-See [Reading a secret from vault takes a long time](https://stackoverflow.com/questions/52399018/reading-a-secret-from-azure-key-vault-takes-a-long-time).
+See: [Reading a secret from Azure Key Vault takes a long time](https://stackoverflow.com/questions/52399018/reading-a-secret-from-azure-key-vault-takes-a-long-time).

 ## Installation